pjpollot/flappy_bird/README.md

 ![gameplay](./gameplay.gif)

+(Afterimages are only present in the gif image)

 ## Install

 **Please change the headers and library links beforehand in the `Makefile` so you can import correctly SDL2 from your local environment.**